rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Filter whether to download the package from the Remote Repository Service after it has been confirmed to exist.
+Filter whether to download the package from the Version Control System after it has been confirmed to exist.
 Fired during client update API request.

 **Parameters**
 `$download`
-> (bool) whether to download the package from the Remote Repository Service
+> (bool) whether to download the package from the Version Control System

 `$package_slug`
 > (string) the slug of the package